matrixritter/check_meraki.py/README.md

   --cache-path CACHE_PATH  Path to the sqlite DB used for caching
 ```

-The API Key is generated on Merakis dashboard, but the Org ID needs to be retrieved with a HTTP client like curl:
+The API Key is generated on Merakis dashboard, please follow the steps described here: [Cisco Meraki Dashboard](https://documentation.meraki.com/General_Administration/Other_Topics/The_Cisco_Meraki_Dashboard_API).
+The Org ID needs to be retrieved with a HTTP client like curl:

 ```
 curl https://api.meraki.com/api/v0/organizations -L -H 'X-Cisco-Meraki-API-Key: <Your key>'